FUSAKLA/promruval/README.md

 down and your validation
 would be flaky.

-Therefore, it's recommended to use these check as a warning and do not fail if it does not succeed.
+Therefore, it's recommended to use this check as a warning and do not fail if it does not succeed.
 Also consider running it rather periodically (for example once per day) instead of running it on every commit in CI.

 ### Disabling validations